Top Five Triggers for Diaper Rash

 Diaper Rash and Teething

 When babies start teething, they can get pretty slobbery.
 All of that extra saliva ends up in their tummies and works its way into their stools, making them wetter.
 Since diaper rash has everything to do with extra wetness against baby’s skin, teething can be a special time to look out for diaper rash.
-As if teething alone wasn’t enough of a pain for you guys.
+As if teething itself wasn’t painful enough.

 Diaper Rash and Solid Foods